 Then finally he was able to accept everything.
 Tsukuru Tazaki understood it at the bottom of his soul.
 People’s hearts are not linked only by harmonies.
 Rather, they are connected deeply by scars and scars.
 Tied by pains, and by vulnerabilities.

 In the final chapter Tsukuru reflects on his life.
 His calm narratives also made me reflect on my own life.
-It’s a quiet, poignant book.
+It’s a quiet, poignant and beautiful book.
 I hope you will pick up a copy when the English version is out.